 Are they willing to feed your dog their meals if the dog is with them at meal time?

-There is also a much larger dog park near the same area in Jenison, MI.
-This dog park has many fenced-in areas for dogs of different sizes and offers more room than Wyoming Dog Park.
+Make sure if you do use a dog park it isn't a small space.
 This is important because if too many dogs are squeezed into a small area, that's just a fight waiting to happen.
-This park does not charge admission however, which means that there is greater risk of your dog catching an illness here.
 Also, without monitoring from a professional, someone can easily take their small dog or large dog into the wrong play areas and predatory drift can happen, or simply a dog can be injured due to size differences.

 Day cares have just as much variation.
 Is it a small operation in someone's home, or is it a large facility that holds 100+ dogs at a time?
 Are the people or staff who look after your dog CPR and first aid certified?
 Does your dog do well around so many other dogs and/or their barking?
 When choosing your day care, if you choose to go that route, try to keep your dog's personality in mind and what they are comfortable around.
 If your dog doesn't care to hang out with a bunch of dogs, using that large daycare facility in town may not be the best option for your dog.
 Instead look for a well educated (certified in CPR is a plus) person who runs a small business out of their home.
 Some in-home day care providers even take just one dog at a time to ensure your dog is safe and well cared for.
 Be prepared to pay a premium for a service like this; you may find the money is well worth the comfort however.